-Command Timeout is a critical SMART parameter that indicates a problem with the power supply.
+Summary: Command Timeout is a critical SMART parameter that indicates a problem with the power supply.
 The attribute value indicates the number of operations aborted due to a hard disk drive (HDD) timeout.
 If you see this SMART attribute warning, immediately clone and replace the hard drive.
 In case of a data loss scenario get Stellar Data Recovery Professional software.
 Download the software now!

 Stop using the affected hard drive.
 Do not perform hit-and-trial methods on the hard drive as it may further damage the storage drive that can lead to a disk failure and permanent data loss.